Anushkavashishtha/fire-detection/README.md

 - Intuitive Streamlit UI
 - OpenCV integration for frame capture and display
 - Real-time predictions with visual alerts
  ## Input Scores
--Upload .jpg, .jpeg, or .png image files
+- Upload .jpg, .jpeg, or .png image files.
--Use your system’s webcam (via Streamlit)
+- Use your system's webcam (via Streamlit).
--Each frame is passed through the trained CNN for prediction
+- Each frame is passed through the trained CNN for prediction.

-## Tech stack
+## Tech Stack
 -Python 🐍
 -PyTorch ⚡
 -OpenCV 🎥